stealsocks/joodaloop.com/content/bad-advice.md

 Make a list of movies people have told you to watch, tell people who give you new recommendations that you’ll “add it to the list” and then never use the list.

+You can afford to be more confrontational than you think, as long as you're smooth with it.
+There is confrontation for the sake of confrontation, and then there's a genuine concern/curiosity that is often not acted upon.
+The tricky bit is making sure the latter doesn't feel like the former.

 Never get 8 hours of sleep, [you don't need it](http://mythicalstrength.blogspot.com/2021/01/things-that-are-and-are-not-important.html) if most of your day is just spent sitting around.

 ## Productivity